 © All Rights Reserved Utrecht

-Almost any continent in the world has deserts.
+Almost every continent in the world has deserts.
 Even Europe has some areas which can (almost) be classified as deserts.
 But what actually makes a desert a desert?
-Officially, deserts are areas with an average annual precipitation of less than 250 millimetres per year or as areas where more water is lost by evapotranspiration than falls as precipitation.
-According to this, also the Antarctic and Arctic areas fall under the name 'desert'.
+Officially, deserts are areas with an average annual precipitation of less than 250 millimetres per year or areas where more water is lost by evapotranspiration than falls as precipitation.
+According to this, the Antarctic and Arctic also fall under the name 'desert'.

-One of the most famous deserts in the world is the Sahara (meaning 'greatest desert' in Arabic) and it is in fact the biggest classical desert in the world, apart from the above mentioned Antarctic and Arctic deserts.
+One of the most famous deserts in the world is the Sahara (meaning 'greatest desert' in Arabic) and it is in fact the biggest classical desert in the world, the above mentioned Antarctic and Arctic not being considered as 'classical'.

-Some deserts are extremely difficult to get to, let alone cross it, while others are relatively easy to navigate like the ones in Australia and the United States where tarmac roads provide a comfortable desert experience.
+Some deserts are extremely difficult to get to, let alone cross, while others are relatively easy to navigate like the ones in Australia and the United States where tarmac roads provide a comfortable desert experience.

-There are more deserts you could imagine, with extremely small areas (like the desert in Almeria, Spain), often being refered to as desertlike landscapes.
-Still, below you will find the most popular and famous ones that will often pop in mind when someone says the word 'desert'.
+There are more deserts than you imagine, with extremely small areas (like the desert in Almeria, Spain), often being referred to as desertlike landscapes.
+Still, below you will find the most popular and famous ones that will often pop into your mind when someone says the word 'desert'.

 The Kalahari desert is a large arid to semi-arid area, covering over half of Botswana and parts of Namibia and South Africa.
-It's not as dry as the Sahara or Namib deserts and during the wetter summermonths rain is possible in heavy showers.
+It's not as dry as the Sahara or Namib deserts and during the wetter summer months heavy showers are possible.
 It's also extremely hot during this period.
-The Kalahari is characterized by its rolling red sanddunes and also by large quantities of animals, which make this part of Africa particularly good for a traditional 'safari' (meaning trip or journey in Swahili).
-The Kgalagadi Transfrontier Park (Botswana and South Africa) is one of the more popular areas and although the Botswanan side requires a 4wd, the South African side is accessible by regular sedans (though not recommended!) and also has more options regarding restcamps.
+The Kalahari is characterized by its rolling red sand dunes and also by large quantities of animals, which make this part of Africa particularly good for a traditional 'safari' (meaning trip or journey in Swahili).
+The Kgalagadi Transfrontier Park of (Botswana and South Africa) is one of the more popular areas and although the Botswanan side requires a 4wd, the South African side is accessible by regular sedans (though not recommended!) and also has more options regarding rest camps.
 Other popular parks are the Central Kalahari Game Reserve and Khutse Game Reserve, but those require 4wd cars again.
 Most of the areas and parks are accessible from good tarmac roads, leading from places like Windhoek (Namibia), Ghanzi and Gaborone (Botswana) and Upington (South Africa).

 © All Rights Reserved Demian